siserin/blind9/doc/dev/style.md

     		_______"a", "printf");
     	}

-Text editors should be configured with tabstop set to 8 characters, and tabs should not be expanded to into spaces.
+Text editors should be configured with tab-stop set to 8 characters, and tabs should not be expanded to into spaces.
 The following `vim` settings conform well to BIND 9 C style: